Environmental psychology in healthy buildings interiors — biofilico wellness interiors

 WELL Healthy Building standard - restorative spaces in healthy buildings

-The International WELL Building Institute has a set of recommended standards for integrating natural components into workspace environments and other real estate projects as a way to protect the mental wellbeing of occupants.
+International WELL Building Institute has a set of recommended standards for integrating natural components into workspace environments and other real estate projects as a way to protect the mental wellbeing of occupants.
+The Environmental Design Research Association (EDRA) plays a crucial role in promoting interdisciplinary communication within the field of environmental psychology, facilitating the exchange of ideas and research between practitioners and researchers to address complex human-environment interactions.

 A set-piece interior space focusing on mental wellbeing in particular is often called a restorative space, or a recharge room.
 These concepts typically make use of a combination of: